kubevirt/kubevirt/docs/getting-started.md

 Then, after you made sure that the VM `vm-ephemeral` is running, type

 ```
-cluster/kubectl.sh vnc vm-ephemeral
+cluster/virtctl.sh vnc vm-ephemeral
 ```

 to start a remote session with `remote-viewer`.

-Since `kubectl` does not support TPR subresources yet, the above `cluster/kubectl.sh vnc` magic is just a wrapper.
+`cluster/virtctl.sh` is a wrapper around `virtctl`. `virtctl` brings all virtual machine specific commands with it.
+It is supplement to `kubectl`.